-Dating back to 1711, Royal Ascot is one of Europe's most famous race meetings with four days of world class racing.
+Dating back to 1711, Royal Ascot is one of Europe's most famous race meetings with five days of world class racing.

 Attended every year by Her Majesty The Queen and various members of the Royal Family, each race day starts with a Royal procession as The Queen arrives in a horse-drawn carriage.

-16-20 June - Check the weather forecast for Royal Ascot to see whether you will need your brolly or sunglasses when enjoying a day at Ascot racecourse
+14-18 June - Check the weather forecast for Royal Ascot to see whether you will need your brolly or sunglasses when enjoying a day at Ascot racecourse.

 Check the official Royal Ascot for more information.

 You can check the weather forecast for other events through the Events Calendar.

 If you're looking for content for your own website, take a look at our Weather Widget.